joelparkerhenderson/software-development-methodologies/README.md

 # Software development methodologies, practices, tactics

-This page is a summary of software development methodologies, practices, and tactics, that we encounter among our clients and customers.
-These are summarized and bulleted as quick overviews.
+This page summarizes various software development methodologies, practices, and tactics.
+The choices and summaries are based on our experiences with our teams, clients, and customers.

 Suggestions for improvements are welcome; you can open an issue, or send a pull request, or email joel@joelparkerhenderson.com.